audioroger/audioroger.github.io/build.md

 permalink: /build/
 ---

 I am a builder.
-I build places on the web and things for the real world.
+I things for the real world.